 Tom Gardner actually recommended Google many years ago and has re-recommended it to Motley Fool Stock Advisor members.

-Now, let’s take a look at Google share price chart.
+Now, let’s take a look at the Google share price chart.

 Its share price has been increasing steadily over the years.